Our customers have been hired by:

 Do - make sure that you choose the right resume format that fits your experience, education, and skills.

 Do - trim it down and make it focused.
 As Laszlo Bock, Google’s former SVP of People Operations, stated, “A crisp, focused resume demonstrates an ability to synthesize, prioritize, and convey the most important information about you.”
+If you need extra space, learn what should not be included in a resume.

 Don’t - make your resume a nightmare to read by using weird fonts and headache-inducing colors.
 Don’t use cursive fonts, too, or anything too creative.